-- Feline panleukopenia – This acute viral infection is caused by the feline parvovirus.
-It has a high mortality rate, but cats who do survive typically go on to have a normal functioning immune system once they are fully recovered.
+- Panleukopenia – This acute viral infection is caused by the feline parvovirus and has a high mortality rate.
+Cats who do survive typically go on to have a normal functioning immune system once they are fully recovered.

 - Diabetes – Caused by cells which don’t respond appropriately to insulin which is required to move glucose from the blood into the cells.
 When this occurs, glucose builds up in the blood causing hyperglycemia, which has an impact on the immune system.